-As one of the first European centres to industrialise, trade and industry have long been a part of the Catalan capital's makeup.
-Manufacturing continues to play a major role in the economy of Barcelona, even though it has been overtaken by the service sector.
+As one of the first European centres to industrialise, the Catalan capital's makeup has long comprised trade and industry.
+Manufacturing continues to play a major role in the economy of Barcelona, even though it was taken over by the tourism industry prior.

-Fashion and tourism are two of the city’s largest service industries.
-Additionally, banking is a major sector, and the city's logistics industry is also large, given its situation as a port city.
+Automobiles, appliance manufacturing, publishing and wine production are among Barcelona's main industries.
+Banking is also a major sector, and the city's logistics industry is fairly large too, given its situation as a port city.

 Barcelona has also become a centre for high-tech industry, with the greatest concentration of businesses found at the Parc Tecnològic del Vallès (Science Park of El Vallès) to the northeast of the wider metropolis.